tanisha088/Excel_clone/README.md

+Js code cannot run independently .
+It needs to be called either inside the browser or via an env and hence we have mentioned all the scripts as < script >  script_name < / script >

 1. This is an excel clone with  grid being : columns from A-Z and rows from 1-100

 2. Following formatting options are available ::